nilaybhima/alltechstuff/about.md

 layout: about
 ---

-alltechstuff © 2018 is an initiative to share Knowledge in the IT Industry across the globe.
-I am specifically interested in DevOps and Open Source Technology that make a vast difference in the real world among organisations.
-I also share blogs that make tasks easier for Techies!
+alltechstuff © 2018 is an initiative to share hands on Knowledge in the IT Industry.

-I come from a very diverse IT technological background.
-As a Consultant at Equinox IT, I currently help large organisations with DevOps adoption to accelerate product delivery.
-My major focus is in Software Development, Azure, Azure DevOps, Security, Proper Code Management, APIs, PAAS, SAAS, Containerisation, automation and DevOps tools.
+As a Consultant at Equinox IT, I currently help organisations with DevOps adoption to accelerate product delivery.
+My major focus is in Software Development, Azure, Azure DevOps, Security, Proper Code Management, APIs, PAAS, SAAS, Containerisation and Orchestration, automation and DevOps tools.
 I am passionate about everything automation.

 The key tasks that I undertake currently are: